 The best way to prevent spammy messages through your forms is to add Google reCAPTCHA.
 Google reCAPTCHA is a tool that distinguishes humans from spambots.
 It prompts visitors to check a box verifying that they’re not a robot, and sometimes asks visitors to complete another task, like identify a string of letters.
 Most spambots can’t do this, but your human visitors should have no trouble.

-Google reCAPTCHA is only available on the Form Block, not the Newsletter Block, so you should always use the Form Block if this feature is important to you.
+Google reCAPTCHA is available on Form Blocks and Newsletter Blocks.
 To add Google reCAPTCHA to your forms, visit Adding Google reCAPTCHA.

 Reduce spam using double opt-in